Zero-waste cooking seems like a myth to most people. They couldn’t possibly imagine how they could cook with zero waste.

 Honestly, it felt like that to me, too.

-For the past few years, I’ve worked harder than ever trying to reduce my waste in my home, and specifically, in my kitchen.
+For the past few years, I’ve worked harder than ever, trying to reduce the waste in my home and, specifically, in my kitchen.

 There are many reasons I could tell you why I can’t, such as not having a bulk store to shop for groceries, but the truth is that bulk stores aren’t the only way to achieve zero-waste cooking in your home.

 To better share all the ways you can achieve zero-waste cooking, I’ve invited my sustainable living friend, Farah, to share all of her tips and tricks with you so that we can all be that much closer to zero-waste cooking in all of our homes!

 Zero-Waste Cooking: What It Is and How to Do It